 Don’t Panic!
 Your life with Kanban Cadences is about helping you feel more like at the end of Patrick Lencioni’s “Death by Meeting“, not the beginning.
 If you don’t know this book, it’s a good read for everyone struggling with inefficient business meetings but let’s get to the point.
 Think about Kanban Cadences as a proposal, a roadmap.

-What’s crucial to understand it and what makes it easier to introduce cadences, is to map them to the meetings already happening at your organization.
-No matter if your organization works with a framework proposing some meetings at a team level, like Scrum, some scaling frameworks (SAFe, LeSS, etc.) or your own home-brewed way of communication, there’s a big change you could re-use some of the existing meetings.
-In practice, relatively small changes in focus, discussed metrics and relevant people present at the meeting, may be enough to start with.
+What’s crucial to understand and what makes it easier to introduce cadences, is to map them to the meetings already happening at your organization.
+No matter if your organization works with a framework proposing some meetings at a team level, like Scrum, some Agile scaling frameworks (SAFe, LeSS, etc.), or your own home-brewed way of communication, there’s a big chance you could re-use some of the existing meetings.
+In practice, relatively small changes in focus, discussed metrics, and relevant people present at the meeting, maybe enough to start with.
 Remember, evolution instead of a revolution.

 Let me help you with some examples.
 If your teams switched from iterative to a continuous type of work, they probably still participate in some Planning or Review ceremonies.
-If Kanban is your new DNA, think about evolving these meetings into corresponding Commitment & Replenishment and Delivery Planning meetings.
+If Kanban is your new DNA, think about evolving these meetings into corresponding replenishment and flow review meetings.

 One more thing.
-Some of the Kanban Cadences are focused on a single service or product team (Daily, Commitment & Replenishment) while other (Operations Reviews or Delivery Planning Meetings) may bring more value when covering work of many teams, streams or even departments.
+Some of the Kanban Cadences are focused on a single service or product team (Team Kanban Meeting, Commitment & Kanban Replenishment) while others (Operations Reviews or Flow Review Meetings) may bring more value when covering the work of many teams, streams, or even departments.
 When thinking about connecting meetings, keep in mind the interest of all participants, so you don’t step into a trap of too big audiences or too long meetings.